 Showing 1-24 of 182 items

 22nd Annual Airport Open House and Fly In

-You won't want to miss the 20th annual Fly-In and car show.
+You won't want to miss the 22nd annual Fly-In and car show.
 On Saturday, take a close look at warbirds, antique aircraft and automobiles on display.
 On Sunday, free flights will be offered for kids ages 8-17, sponsored by Young Eagles EAA Chapter 864.
 Free admission and parking.
 For more information, call (618) 259-2531.

 Americas Best Value Inn - Litchfield